February 28 – March 1, 2019

 Arizona State University | Tempe, AZ

-The Mapping Grand Canyon Conference explores the art, science, and practice of Grand Canyon cartography.
-Join this celebration and critical examination of the cartographic history of a global landscape icon.
+The Mapping Grand Canyon Conference was an event held in Spring 2019 that explored the art, science, and practice of Grand Canyon cartography.
+It was a celebration and critical examination of the cartographic history of a global landscape icon.

-Free and open to all, the conference promises a full two-day program of map-based story-telling, transdisciplinary analysis, state-of-the-art geospatial and cartographic demonstrations, engaging hands-on activities, and open community dialogue.
+Free and open to all, the conference delivered a full two-day program of map-based story-telling, transdisciplinary analysis, state-of-the-art geospatial and cartographic demonstrations, engaging hands-on activities, and open community dialogue.

 100 years of Grand Canyon National Park